 Red List Status -Endangered (EN) , assessed in 12/10/2015

-Bocquillonia longipes is a narrow endemic shrub found in the northwestern part of Grande Terre in New Caledonia.
-This species is known from 4 sub-populations : Kaala, Koniambo, Mé Maoya, Boulinda.
+Xylosma tuberculatum is an endemic shrub of the north-western part of Grande Terre in New Caledonia.
+This species is known from 3 subpopulations: Ouazangou, Paéoua and Boulinda.

-Bocquillonia longipes is found in shrubland and forest on ultramafic substrate at an altitudinal range 75-780 m asl.
+Xylosma tuberculatum is found in shrubland and in high altitude humid forest on ultramafic substrates at an altitudinal range of 700-1,100 m asl.

-The main threat is presented by ongoing mining activities in Kaala, Koniambo and Mé Maoya.
-The twenty five year projection for mining operation indicate that a majority of individuals may be affected.
-New Caledonia contains between 20 - 30% of the world’s nickel resources and has experienced intense mining activities since the late 19th century which has generated soil erosion (1.2% of bare ground mapped by SPOT5 in 2007).
-Based on the distribution of metal-rich soils and site accessibility, these threats are predictable and planned (rise in nickel production from 60,000 to 200,000 tonnes per year between 2013 and 2015).
-Boulinda sub-population is also under a heightened threat from bushfire.
+The main threat is presented by ongoing mining development in Ouazangou.
+In addition this species can be potentially threatened by future mining development in Paéoua and Boulinda.
+New Caledonia contains 20 - 30% of the world’s nickel resources and has experienced intense mining activities since the late 19th century which has generated soil erosion (1.2% of bare ground mapped by SPOT5 in 2007).
+Based on the distribution of metal-rich soils and site accessibility, these threats are predictable and planned (there was a rise in nickel production from 60,000 to 200,000 tonnes per year between 2013 and 2015).
+Paéoua and Boulinda are also under a heightened threat from bushfire.
 Uncontrolled fires sweep across lowlands of New Caledonia each year, especially during the dry season (an average of 20,000 ha of land is burnt each year).

-Bocquillonia longipes is protected by legislation in Province Nord (genus) and Province Sud, but does not occur in any protected area.
-It is noted that KNS has launched prospections since 2015.
-Prospections in Mé Maoya surroundings would be advisable.
+The Xylosma genus is protected by legislation in Province Nord, but does not occur in any protected area.
+It is recommended to conduct searches at Koniambo and, if possible, to collect an herbarium specimen to confirm if a subpopulation is present there.
 This species would benefit from ex-situ and in-situ emergency conservation actions.
-It is proposed to ensure the follow-up of known sub-populations, to preserve a viable population on delimited perimeters on each mining areas.
-It would be moreover advised to realize multiplication tests in order to assist future planting operations.
+It is proposed to ensure the monitoring of the known populations and to preserve a viable population within delimited perimeters.
+It would be moreover advised to conduct propagation tests in order to assist future planting operations.

 L'Huillier L.; Jaffré T. and Wulff A. 2010.
 Mines et Environnement en Nouvelle-Calédonie : les milieux sur substrats ultramafiques et leur restauration.